juancolino/AstroGoat/README.md

-DragonBallKinetic
+Astrogoat
 =================

-Dragon Ball Kinetic is a game that uses Kinetic as input device.
+AstroGoat is a game that uses Kinetic as input device.
 One player plays shooting blasts of energy to destroy objects that fall from the celling.
 It collects points for each object destroyed.
 Most likely the objects falling down will be screaming goats.

 Kami, Jun, Nills and Juan